revk/NOTSCO/onboarding.md

 A&A were able to progress with no more testing having shown a message each way.
 The irony is SIT does not test the 3 second SLA so failed to identify a connectivity issue we had, the one thing is is meant to check.

 So you probably need to argue with TOTSCO to get passed this.
 If you have done NOTSCO, connectivty should be no problem.
+Ask them to confirm that A&A did not have to do these tests.

 ## Buddy CP